jd-coderepos/sota/README.md

 | (Object Detection, COCO test-dev, APM) | 134 |
 | (Object Detection, COCO test-dev, APS) | 133 |

+Since each paper is accompanied with an annotations file, this section concludesby discussing for which proportion of the papers can the annotations actually be found in the paper full-text.

+- for Tasks, 75.86% of the annotation labels can be found in the accompanying paper full-text.
+- for Datasets, 44.52% of the annotation labels can be found in the accompanying paper full-text.
+- for Metrics, 47.8% of the annotation labels can be found in the accompanying paper full-text.
+- for Score, 49.51% of the annotations can be found in the accompanying paper full-text.

 ### Rough Timeline: